Freezing into Stripe States in Two-Dimensional Ferromagnets and Crossing Probabilities in Critical Percolation

 We simulate many quenches from $T = \infty$ to $0$ on lattices of dimension $(256/r) \times 256$.
 For each value of $r$, we performed $2\times 10^4$ simulation runs, with each starting from a different random initial condition.
 We define a domain as a connected cluster of nearest-neighbor aligned spins.
 Clusters are identified using a cluster multilabeling method \cite{newman_efficient_2000}.
 To determine whether a quenched system ultimately freezes into a stripe state, one should, in principle, simulate until the system ceases to evolve.
 The final stages of the evolution take a disproportionately large amount of CPU time, however, and it is advantageous to stop the simulation when the domain mosaic first reaches its final state topology.
 For this Ising system, our simulations indicate that after 200 Monte Carlo steps, domain mosaics have reached the topology of the final state with a probability that exceeds $0.998$.
 Thus we may identify the state of the system at this early time as the predictor of the topology in the final state.

-Figure~\ref{opentop} shows our numerical results for the probability for a specified ultimate fate of an Ising system with free boundary conditions for a variety of aspect ratios $r$.
-These agree well with the exact crossing probabilities that follow from Eqs.~\eqref{vertopen}--\eqref{dual}.
+Figure~\ref{opentop} shows our simulation results for the probability for a specified ultimate fate of an Ising system with free boundary conditions for a variety of aspect ratios $r$.
+The measurements, labeled using the notation $\mathcal{\hat F}_{(\ldots)}$, agree well with the corresponding exact crossing probabilities given in Eqs.~\eqref{vertopen}--\eqref{dual}.
 For the important special case of a square geometry, $r=1$, Eq.~\eqref{vertopen} can be simplified to~\cite{maier_2003},

 from which the probability of the Ising system coarsening into a stripe state equals $2 \mathcal{F}_{\overline{h}v}(1)=0.3558\ldots$.
 An earlier numerical estimate for the probability of reaching a stripe state~\cite{spirin_fate_2001} is consistent with this exact result.